jasminebrown2308/HACK-code-of-conduct/README.md

 This code of conduct and its related procedures also applies to unacceptable behavior occuring outside the scope of society activities when such behavior has the potential to adversely affect the safety and well-being of society members.

 ## 9. Contact info
-For all inquiries relating to the code of conduct, you should contact members of the WarwickTECH team either via email or another method e.g discord.<br>
+For all inquiries relating to the code of conduct, you should contact members of the WarwickTECH team either via email or another method e.g. Discord.<br>
 Email: hello@warwick.tech <br>
-Incidents Line: +44 20 4538 2211
+Incidents Line: +44 7741 207083

 ## 10. License and attribution
 This Code of Conduct is adapted from the the 'HackSoc Code of Conduct'<br>